Polandr/algo_repo/README.md

 >git pull https://github.com/Polandr/algo_repo

-Despite all of these command you can use comfortable GUI of GitHub.
+Despite all of these commands you can use comfortable GUI of GitHub.

 To get some extra information read:
 * man git